-In Jimbaran, Bali, we had the great fortune to have been befriended by a local named Mariana.
+In Jimbaran, Bali, we had the great fortune to have been befriended by a local resident named Mariana.
 Along with his extended family, Mariana exposed us to rich aspects of Balinese culture – everything from his nephew’s 42-day ceremony, to full moon celebrations at a neighborhood temple, to Prana Shakti practice, to traditional Balinese dance.
 Mariana is a bit like a Balinese Renaissance man as he is a Prana Shakti practitioner, talented and expressive dancer, and family man with four daughters.

 On a sunny Saturday, Mariana invited us to observe as his graceful niece led a dance session for teenage girls.
 Later, we journeyed to a local dance studio to watch as one of Mariana’s daughters attended a class for younger dance students.

 In a courtyard bathed in sunlight, the disciplined young Balinese girls practiced.
 At times, I felt as though I was backstage in one of French artist Edgar Degas’s Impressionist ballerina paintings– only this studio had an exotic twist with its vivid tiaras, animal masks, costumes and extraordinary Balinese architecture.

 The diminutive dancers sported thick elastic bands at their waists.
 The bands were presumably worn to train the girls’ upper bodies to remain practically immobilized, thus giving the dance its distinctive flavor of only the dancers’ arms and heads gracefully moving.